Are Lawsuit Settlements Taxable?

 When Taxes Are Due

-If you owe taxes related to a lawsuit settlement or judgment, you will be expected to pay those taxes when your tax return is due for the tax year in which the settlement or judgment was reached.
+If you owe taxes related to a lawsuit settlement or judgment, you’re expected to pay those taxes when your return is due for the tax year in which the settlement or judgment was reached.

 How to Avoid Taxes on Lawsuit Settlements

-If it is clear that your claim is taxable, work closely with an experienced tax attorney.
+If it is clear that your claim is taxable, work closely with an experienced tax attorney to manage the impact on your personal finances.
+Work with an attorney who has experience in participating in settlement conferences and knowledge of tax rules.

 A look into the world of debt relief seekers